The Dancing Fox Restaurant

 Please note: We are currently no longer taking reservations for the restaurant.
 Our advice to avoid the crowd is come early or later if you can.

 Hand crafted bread has always been the backbone of our restaurant.
-Each morning, the bakers arrive to our wood fired oven that is still hot from the fires we lit the day before.
+Each morning, the bakers arrive to our Spanish Brick Oven that is still hot from the day before.
 Because of its thick insulation, it remains at 525°F overnight, which is the perfect temperature for us to start baking our Ciabatta bread.
 As the oven naturally cools, we add Focaccia, Sourdough, Multigrain, Superseed, Baguettes, and any additional specialty breads for that day, which often include Jalapeño Cheddar and Cranberry Walnut.

 After the morning bake of bread, sandwich rolls, hamburger buns, tortillas and crackers, we fire up the oven to 700°F to bake pizzas for our lunch and dinner service.
 Because of its efficient design, this only requires one or two fires and it will retain that heat for the next morning’s bake.